 Food

-There are already some businesses that are capitalizing on the potential of Asian carp as a food source.
+There are already some businesses that are capitalizing on the potential of carp species as a food source.
 For example, Big River Fish in Illinois is a commercial fishery that specializes in Asian carp.
 They sell the fish to restaurants, grocery stores, and individuals who are looking for a sustainable, healthy protein source.

 Fertilizer